- Map of Biki Stops

 Most major cities either directly operate or subsidize bikeshare operation contracts.
 Our City directly pays nothing ($0) annually into the on-going operations of the Biki system.
 Instead of such direct payments to sustain daily operations, all Biki fare revenue collected goes to our operating partner, Secure Bike Share Hawaii, to pay off the large initial equipment loan ($5M plus interest) and maintain Honolulu’s 24/7 bikeshare service.

 Bikeshare is a form of public transportation that enables one or two-way trips, similar to TheBus but on a smaller neighborhood scale by bike.
-TheBus does not pay for curb space for its stops, and is heavily subsidized by the City as a policy.
+TheBus does not pay for curb space for its stops as it is a non-profit, and is also heavily subsidized by the City as a policy.
 TheBus is also an important community service provided by our City and should not be required to pay.
 Many cities, including Honolulu, choose to provide free parking for other green mobility modes, like electric vehicles.

 Bikeshare Hawaii is a non-profit with the charitable purpose to promoting health through bicycle use and providing community access to bicycle transportation.
 BSH has remained true to this mission, at times to the detriment of its revenues.
 As an example, BSH has devoted significant assets to placing stations in areas that serve Honolulu’s working-class families.
 These stations do not generate the same revenues as stations in Waikiki, but they serve our community.
 We believe it is appropriate to evaluate BSH with these community goals in mind, remembering that this mission is not necessarily shared by all participants in the shared mobility vehicle space.